anthonyrom/lovettmakers.club/README.md

 - In the image showcase section towards the bottom, I have removed the lightbox feature found in Boxify.
 Let me know if you see any left over lightbox code!

+### Current to-do list:
+- Make and upload a favicon that supports all devices/browsers/resolutions
+- Let me know of more changes you would like to see!